markusfisch/bots/README.md

 [JSFiddle](http://jsfiddle.net/16gqbLth/)
 or any other source code playground that runs JavaScript.

-Please note that since the server does not implement Secure Web Sockets, it is necessary to be on HTTP because HTTPS only allows Secure Web Sockets.
+Please note that since the server does not implement Secure WebSockets, it is necessary to be on HTTP because HTTPS only allows Secure WebSockets.
 An exception is the localhost 127.0.0.1 that can be accessed from HTTPS.

 ## Playing automatically